galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >
 > 2. **Execute**
 >
-> 3. Rename the Fastqinterlacer pairs output to HUMANn2 input {: .hands_on}
+> 3. Rename the Fastqinterlacer output to HUMANn2 input.
+> 4. Change the datatype to FASTQ.
+{: .hands_on}

 ## **MetaPhlAn2**